-The Southern California Endurance Series is (currently) two self-supported endurance rides, with the San Jacinto Enduro getting shelved this year (new plans ahead!), and the Stagecoach 400, and now the Stagecoach 500 going into the 6th year for 2017.
+The Southern California Endurance Series is (currently) two self-supported endurance rides, with the San Jacinto Enduro coming back this year, and the Stagecoach 400, and now the Stagecoach 500 going into the 7th year for 2018.

 Start times and routes will be provided, it’s up to each rider to bear full responsibility and understand of the ride and their demands.
 These rides are intended for experienced backcountry cyclists.
 Like other self supported events, there are no entry fees or prizes, though ride completion times will be published to accurately compare against other riders’ times.